hellociel/100-days-of-code/log.md

 **Thoughts:**

 - I had bad migraine so I couldnt be more productive.
 I'm going to get some good rest so I can get back to my normal routine.

+### Day 26: June 8, 2020

+**Today's Progress**:

+- Made a lot of css adjustments and reorganized the user-flow of my horoscope app.
+Excited to finish this project up tomorrow! :D

+**Thoughts:**

+- I can be more productive this week.
+Now that all the userflow is organized, I'm going to make all the functions work and finish the app up tomorrow.